freaktechnik/jetpack-homepanel/README.md

 #### Methods
 ##### addData(newData)
 This is a more efficient way of adding items to the section than setting the data attribute with a concatenated array.
+Returns a promise that resolves with the new data.
 ##### setData(newData)
 Does the same as setting the data attribute but returns a promise that resolves whenever the data is acutally replaced.